v2.8.12 — agentic coding harness · subscription-backed coding agents · master daemon

 → scheduler: follow-up at 20:00 · watchdog 15m

-reply on dashboard chat, Telegram, or CLI — same conversation
+reply on dashboard chat, Telegram, CLI, or MCP — same conversation

 Parallel Claude Codes & Codexes in tmux

-Master picks the healthiest Claude Code or Codex account you already pay for and spawns a real coding agent in tmux against your repo.
-The baseline subctl, autonomy, and orchestrator-mode skills are symlinked into every config dir — every coding agent boots with doctrine baked in.
+The master picks the healthiest provider account you already pay for and spawns a real coding agent in tmux against your repo.
+The baseline subctl, autonomy, and orchestrator-mode skills are symlinked into every config dir — every worker boots with doctrine baked in.

 04 · VERIFIER